Rafaelaoliveira-1/Rafaelaoliveira-1/README.md

 ## Hi humans, I'm Rafaela Oliveira 👋
 Welcome to my GitHub <3

-### Who I am?
+### 💁 Who I am?
-- 🌎I live in São Paulo/Brasil
+- 🌎 I live in São Paulo/Brasil.
 - ✈️ I am bachelor in Tourism in transition .
 - 📚 I'm studying in Generation Brasil to be a FullStack Developer.
-- 💻Studying to have more women in technology.
+- 💻 Studying to have more women in technology.
+- 🌻 I love nature and travel.

 ### 🔧 What I'm learning?